Skip to content

 Writing Tests

-1. Unit tests - Test components in isolation
+Unit tests — test one component in isolation:

 @pytest.mark.unit